chirag127/sponsorblock-ai/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: "🐛 Bug Report"
+name: Bug Report
-about: "Report an unexpected error or incorrect behavior in TubeScript."
-title: "[BUG]: "
+about: "Submit a bug report to help us improve"
+title: "[BUG] - Concise Title Summarizing The Issue"
-labels: ["bug", "triage"]
+labels: bug, needs-triage
-assignees: ["chirag127"]
+assignees:

 ---

-Thank you for taking the time to report a bug in **TubeScript-YouTube-API-Automation-CLI-Tool**!
-Your detailed report helps us improve the stability and functionality of this project.

-Please ensure you have searched existing issues to avoid duplicates.
-If you find a similar issue, please add your feedback there instead.

-## 🚨 Before Submitting

-*   Have you read the [Troubleshooting Guide](https://github.com/chirag127/TubeScript-YouTube-API-Automation-CLI-Tool/blob/main/.github/CONTRIBUTING.md#troubleshooting)?
-*   Are you running the latest version of TubeScript?
-*   Is your Python environment correctly set up (`uv install` or `pip install -r requirements.txt`)?
-*   Are your YouTube API credentials correctly configured and valid?

----

-## 🐞 Describe the Bug
+**Is this a bug in the Apex AI Agent directives or its execution?**
+(Please answer Yes/No. If Yes, describe the specific directive that is problematic.
+If No, proceed to the next section.)

+Yes/No:

+**Describe the bug**

 A clear and concise description of what the bug is.

-## Reproduce Steps
+What did you expect to happen, and what actually happened?

+**To Reproduce**

 Steps to reproduce the behavior:

-1. Run `tubescript <command>` with `...`
+1. Go to '...'
+2. Click on '....'
+3. Scroll down to '...'
-2. See error `...`
+4. See error

-## 📝 Expected Behavior
+**Expected Behavior**

-A clear and concise description of what you expected to happen.
+Describe what you expected to happen.

-## 💥 Actual Behavior

-A clear and concise description of what actually happened, including any error messages, stack traces, or incorrect outputs.

-## 📸 Screenshots or Recordings (Optional)
+**Actual Behavior**

+Describe what actually happened.

+**Environment**

+*   OS: [e.g., Windows, macOS, Linux]
+*   Python Version: [e.g., 3.10.12]
+*   Tool Version: [e.g., TubeScript-YouTube-API-Automation-CLI-Tool v1.0.0]
+*   YouTube API Client Version: [If applicable]

+**Screenshots**

-If applicable, add screenshots or a short video to help explain your problem.
+If applicable, add screenshots to help explain your problem.
+(Please ensure no PII is exposed).

-## 🖥️ Environment

-Please provide the following information about your environment:

-*   **Operating System:** [e.g., macOS Ventura 13.5, Windows 11, Ubuntu 22.04 LTS]
-*   **Python Version:** `python --version` (e.g., Python 3.10.12)
-*   **TubeScript Version:** `tubescript --version` (or commit hash if running from source)
-*   **Terminal/Shell:** [e.g., iTerm2, Windows Terminal, Bash, Zsh]
-*   **YouTube API Client Library Version:** (if applicable)

-## 📜 Relevant Log Output/Console Errors (If Any)

-text
-Paste any relevant error messages, stack traces, or log output here.

-## 💡 Additional Context
+**Additional Context**

-Add any other context about the problem here (e.g., specific data used, recent changes to your environment, other related issues).
+Add any other context about the problem here.
+For example, specific commands run, configuration files, or related issues.

+**Logs**

+If possible, paste any relevant error logs or output from the CLI tool.
+This can be extremely helpful for debugging.

+bash
+# Paste logs here

 ---

-## ✅ Bug Report Checklist

-*   [ ] I have checked for existing issues that describe this bug.
-*   [ ] I have provided clear and concise steps to reproduce the bug.
-*   [ ] I have included all relevant environment details.
-*   [ ] I have provided any relevant error messages or log output.
-*   [ ] I understand that providing incomplete information may lead to delays in resolving my issue.
+_This issue template is designed to adhere to the **Apex Technical Authority** standards, ensuring clear, actionable bug reports that facilitate rapid diagnosis and resolution.
+By providing detailed information, you help maintain the **Zero-Defect, High-Velocity** principle of our development process._